 Unbalanced Heart Convention

 Contributed by Mr. Marvin French of San Diego, California.
+He was born April 1927 and died February 16, 2014.
 The concept assists the partnership is describing an unbalanced holding held by the responder of game-invitational strength with five hearts and fewer than four spades.
 The Unbalanced Heart Convention was published in The Bridge World magazine, February 1978, and in the Contract Bridge Forum, August 1977.
 It is included in the book Bridge Conventions Complete, by Amalya Kearse.
-This is a .pdf file, which will automatically be opened by your browser.
+This conventional method has only been archived and preserved on this site in .pdf file format for future reference.

 Unbalanced Swiss Raise